-The first time you heard about the theremin went something like this…
+For most of us, the first time hearing about the theremin went something like this…

 You’re watching an old Led Zeppelin video and you see Jimmy Page waving his hands around in the air like some evil sorcerer.